cloudflare/cloudflare-docs/products/logs/src/content/get-started/logpush-dashboard/index.md

 1. Log in to the Cloudflare dashboard

-2. Ensure the Enterprise domain you want to use with Logpush is selected
+1. Ensure the Enterprise domain you want to use with Logpush is selected

-3. Select the **Analytics** app in the top menu
+1. Select the **Analytics** app in the top menu

-4. Select the **Logs** section in the secondary menu
+1. Select the **Logs** section in the secondary menu

-5. Select **Connect a service**.
+1. Select **Connect a service**.
 A modal window opens where you will need to complete several steps

+1. Select the data set you want to push to a storage service.
+You can keep the default fields to include in your log or make changes.
+You can add or remove fields at a later time by modifying your settings in **Logs** > **Logpush** (select the wrench icon).

-6. Under **Select service**, pick your cloud service provider and click **Next**
+1. Under **Select destination**, pick your cloud service provider and click **Select**

-7. Complete the steps below based on your provider, then continue to *step 8*
+2. Complete the steps below based on your provider

    * For **Amazon S3**, enter or select the following:
      * **Bucket path**